datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 ---
 title       : Collaborating
 description : >-
-  "This chapter shows Git's other greatest feature: how you can share changes between repositories to collaborate at scale."
+  This chapter shows Git's other greatest feature: how you can share changes between repositories to collaborate at scale.

 --- type:ConsoleExercise lang:shell xp:100 skills:1 key:a87bbd3948
 ## How can I create a brand new repository?